KenjiImbault/fractal-visualizer-python/README.md

 Fix: If the real part of the complex number is 0, the "checkIfInsideSet function always returns "1"

 Remove the math.h header file, and implement the math function myself.

+# Next steps:
+Do a fractal visualizer in Haskell, this might be fun.